FOR PROCUREMENT / SOURCING

 Full tariff stack

-on every supplier quote, automatically
+on every supplier quote, with FTA savings in dollars

-MFN + Section 232 + Section 301 + Chapter 99 + Section 122, layered in the correct order by entry date.
+MFN + Section 232 + Section 301 + Chapter 99 + Section 122, layered in the correct order by entry date, and the FTA Compare Drawer quantifies the preference delta per shipment.

 Ready to look down on the maze?